ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

     - [x] https://wandb.ai/guillermobarbadillo/2025-09-18-search-and-learn/runs/27f8199j
     - [x] https://wandb.ai/guillermobarbadillo/2025-09-18-search-and-learn/runs/vacaozda?nw=nwuserguillermobarbadillo
     - [x] Verified that there is a clear difference in loss values
     - [ ] Should I also use it on RL, if it works I guess so.
+IT DOES NOT WORK WITH RL, requires input_ids in the dataset